Heated motorcycle gloves have really come on over the last few years.

 Best to ‘power up’ than ‘power down’.
 Start your journey with the lowest setting because it’s easier to increase temperature than lower it quickly.
 The highest settings on some models are seriously hot.

-Perhaps you don’t need to turn on the unit at all but keep an eye on excessive heat as these items are capable of burning your hands if not operated correctly.
+Perhaps you don’t need to turn on the unit at all but keep an eye on excessive heat as these items can burn your hands if not operated correctly.

 Batteries and Cabling